MaintainersWanted/soap-dust/README.md

 # soap-dust until SOAP is deprecated

-soap-dust is a SOAP client API for Java developers that need one, until SOAP is deprecated.
+soap-dust is a SOAP client/server API for Java developers who need one, until SOAP is deprecated.

 soap-dust does not require neither perform any code generation.